Manuel Gutiérrez Mellado: Last years

-After resigning his governmental duties and having also retired voluntarily from the Army, to exemplify incompatibility of politics and a military career,. he refrained from public activities until President Felipe González gave him a permanent seat on the State Council on May 28, 1984, where he chaired the First Section, which dealt with Defense Affairs.
+After resigning his governmental duties and having also retired voluntarily from the Army, to exemplify the incompatibility of politics and a military career, he refrained from public activities until President Felipe González gave him a permanent seat on the State Council on May 28, 1984, where he chaired the First Section, which dealt with Defense Affairs.

-In September 1986, deeply touched by the death of close friend's son from a drug overdose, he sought the aid and financial help of several relevant businessmen and established the Antidrug Aid Foundation (FAD) that he chaired and ruled until the very day of his death.

-The main FAD objective was to mobilize citizenship to aid youngsters to overcome drug addiction at a time when heroin was wreaking havoc in Western countries.
-Apart from trying to alleviate the effects of drugs and repress its trafficking and consumption, its founder wanted society to give teenagers strong moral backup to repel them and to be brave enough to answer “No thank you” if tempted, as could be read on their posters during their first publicity campaign.

-In the years prior to his death, different Spanish Universities and Colleges opened their doors to listen to Gutiérrez Mellado lecturing about democratic transition or about FAD activities.
+In September 1986, deeply touched by the death of a close friend's son from a drug overdose, he sought the aid and financial help of several relevant businessmen and established the Anti-Drug Aid Foundation (FAD) which he chaired until the very day of his death.
+The main FAD objective was to mobilize citizenship to aid young people in overcoming drug addiction at a time when heroin was wreaking havoc in Western countries.
+Apart from trying to alleviate the effects of drugs and repress their trafficking and consumption, its founder wanted society to give teenagers strong moral backup to repel them and to be brave enough to answer “No thank you” if tempted, as could be read on their posters during their first publicity campaign.
+In the years prior to his death, various Spanish universities and colleges opened their doors to Gutiérrez Mellado lecturing about democratic transition or about FAD activities.

-In 1994, King Juan Carlos I rewarded him with the hereditary title of Marquess of Gutiérrez Mellado; the Parliament, with the Constitutional Order, and the Army High Council unanimously proposed Felipe Gonzalez's last Government to invest him with the honorary rank of Captain-General.
-In September, 1994, dressed for the first and last time in his Captain General's uniform, he received the homage of General Military Academy cadets at the same yard where, sixty-five years before, he had committed his life to defending the Spanish flag.
+In 1994, King Juan Carlos I rewarded him with the hereditary title of Marquess of Gutiérrez Mellado; the Parliament, with the Constitutional Order, and the Army High Council unanimously proposed Felipe Gonzalez's last Government to invest him with the honorary rank of Captain general of the Army.
+In September 1994, dressed for the first and last time in his Captain General's uniform, he received the homage of General Military Academy cadets at the same yard where, sixty-five years before, he had committed his life to defending the Spanish flag.

-Fourteen months later, on December 15, 1995, ice on the road surface caused a fatal accident involving the car in which the eighty-three-year-old man was driving on his way to Barcelona to lecture at Ramon Llull University.
+Fourteen months later, on December 15, 1995, ice on the road surface caused a fatal accident involving the car which the eighty-three-year-old general was driving on his way to Barcelona to lecture at Ramon Llull University.
 His funeral was held at the Army Headquarters, attended by the King and Queen of Spain, and he was buried at the cemetery of Villaviciosa de Odón.
 There he remains at the side of his wife, Carmen Blasco, who died in 2010, whom he had married in 1938 and was the mother of his five children.

-After his death his daughter María del Carmen Gutiérrez-Mellado and Blasco became the 2nd Marchioness of Gutiérrez Mellado.
+After his death his daughter María del Carmen Gutiérrez-Mellado y Blasco became the 2nd Marchioness of Gutiérrez Mellado.

 As a postmortem homage to his memory, the Ministry of Defense decided to give his name to a new center of studies patronized by the National Open University (UNED).
-The Instituto Universitario General Gutiérrez Mellado was born to promote defense culture among university students and to provide Spanish society with a specialized center of research and postgraduate studies on peace, security and defense.
+The Instituto Universitario General Gutiérrez Mellado was created to promote defense culture among university students and to provide Spanish society with a specialized center of research and postgraduate studies on peace, security and defense.